Nutlope/pdftochat/README.md

 - [x] Add Together.ai in the footer
 - [x] Add loading UI for ingesting data
 - [x] Cite sources in the answers and automatically take the user to that page in the PDF
+- [ ] Add SEO metadata in layout.tsx
+- [ ] Migrate to the latest version of Clerk and update required Clerk env vars
 - [ ] Implement design changes on the pdf page: avatars + chatbox scroll
 - [ ] Add header to the pdf page to be able to go back to the dashboard
-- [ ] Add SEO metadata in layout.tsx
+- [ ] Add my own google cloud project to Clerk and create a production instance
 - [ ] Make sure it's fully responsive on mobile
-- [ ] Migrate to the latest version of Clerk and update required Clerk env vars
-- [ ] Look into the formatting
 - [ ] Spin up good README + tweet

 ## Future Todos